edisedis777/PowerBI-Pitfalls/README.md

 # PowerBI-Pitfalls
-Welcome to the PowerBI-Pitfalls project!
-This repository demonstrates the top 5 Power BI pitfalls, as inspired by common issues in Power BI development (e.g., from articles like MSSQLTips (see Credits)), using a provided sales dataset.
+This repository demonstrates my notes on the top 5 Power BI pitfalls, as inspired by common issues in Power BI development (e.g., from articles like MSSQLTips (see Credits)), using a provided randomly gnerated sales dataset.
 For each pitfall, you’ll find examples of what not to do, how to fix it, and code to implement the solutions.

 ## Project Structure
 - **`/data`**: Contains `SalesData.csv`.